milkyware/milkyware.github.io/_posts/2023-03-13-sharing-bicep-templates.md

 ```
 <!-- {% endraw %} -->

-To publish a module once a pull request has been approved and the changes merged into main I'
+Once a pull request has been approved and the changes merged to main, the module can be published.
+To do this, I've put together an **parametrised Azure Pipeline template** which uses Az Cli to publish a given module.

 <!-- {% raw %} -->
 ``` yaml